 Social security cases generally seek a judicial review of the administrative agency’s final decision denying benefits.
 Oral arguments are not held unless the parties give written consent to full adjudication before a Magistrate Judge pursuant to 28 U.S.C. § 636.
-In such cases, the Court may hold oral argument upon its own volition.
+In such cases, the Court generally will hold oral argument upon its own volition.
 Parties should not, however, request or expect oral argument.

 The Court expects that proof of service will be filed within 90 days after the complaint is filed.
 If service of the complaint is not shown on the docket, the Court will send an Order to Show Cause to Plaintiff.
 Within one week of filing a transcript of the administrative record, the government is required to forward to Judge Patti’s chambers a bound, paper copy of the entire record.